AI decision infrastructure: how the record gets built.

 What this is part of.

 The eval matrix (sections 01–07) gates the model layer.
 The reliability graph above gates the system-output layer.
-Together they form the substrate that lets a regulated advisor sign a Council decision record with epistemic integrity — model choice is eval-defended, output quality is reliability-graph-attested, and the artifact (signed, timestamped, role-attributed) is what gets filed under Reg BI / IAA §206 / 17a-4 / 204-2.
+Together they form the substrate that lets a regulated advisor sign a Council decision record with epistemic integrity: model choice is eval-defended, output quality is reliability-graph-attested, and the artifact (timestamped, role-attributed, and signed by the advisor) is what the firm can choose to retain under its own procedures for IAA §206, the Marketing Rule, and Rule 204-2.

 See also: /trust section 07 for the short summary in due-diligence context. /reliability-graph for the live cross-vertical dashboard. /methodology/log for the auto-published weekly transparency pulse.